 If you or someone you love has been injured by a defective product, you may be entitled to file a claim against the product’s manufacturer, wholesaler or distributor.
 At Roden Law, our Macon product liability lawyers are well-versed in Georgia’s consumer protection laws.
 We are staunch defenders of consumers’ rights and will fight to hold a manufacturer liable for a defective product that harms a consumer.

-Do not hesitate to schedule a free, no obligation consultation with one of our skilled product liability attorneys in Macon.
+Do not hesitate to schedule a free, no obligation consultation with one of our skilled Macon product liability attorneys.
 Our legal team has decades of combined experience protecting victims of personal injury and defective products from negligent corporations.
 We have recovered millions in verdicts and settlements for past clients and will strive to obtain maximum compensation for your claim.
 All of our services are provided at no upfront cost and we will only charge you if we obtain a favorable outcome for your claim.

 Call 1-844-RESULTS to schedule a free consultation today.

 Product liability refers to an area of law in which manufacturers, distributors, suppliers and retailers of products made available to public consumers are held responsible for the injuries and damage caused by those defective products.

 In Georgia, product liability claims are based on strict liability or negligence.
 This means you do not have to prove the product’s manufacturer was at fault to bring a product liability claim.
 Instead, you must show all of the following:

 - The at-fault party manufactured, sold or distributed the product.